MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Option: Enable AI-suggested topics

-All Viva Engage users who have access to Answers also have AI-suggested topics, by default.
+Users assigned the Viva Engage Knowledge Service Plan have AI-suggested topics in Answers.
 When a user posts a question on Answers, generative AI returns up to three relevant topics for the user to include with their post.

 1. In the Viva Engage Teams app, select the ellipses button from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.